Rheyles/from-a-to-b-with-rl/README.md

 - the possible **actions** are discrete : `idle` (0), `left` (1), `right` (2), `gas` (3) and `brake` (4).
 - the car gets a **negative reward** $r=-0.1$ for each frame** and gets **a positive reward $r\simeq 20$ for each new track tile reached by the car**.

-#### Variants

-We have always worked in a variant of the original environment, where we choose the observation to be a stack of several successive images (we have chosen 3 images).
+**Variants : multiple frames** : We have always worked in a variant of the original environment, where we choose the observation to be a stack of several successive images (we have chosen 3 images).
 We did it by hand, before realizing there was a "VectorEnvironment" wrapper doing exactly that very easily 😅: reading the docs saves lives.
 The environment also works with **continuous actions** along three axes :

 - left/right in the range $[-1, \;1 ]$
 - gas/no gas in the range $[0, \; 1]$